 LARGEMOUTH BASS, WALLEYE, REDBREAST SUNFISH, AND BLUEGILL

-Because bass are relatively abundant and they receive relatively light fishing pressure, Lake Tugalo is a great place to introduce children and novice anglers to bass fishing.
+Because bass are abundant and receive relatively light fishing pressure, Lake Tugalo is a great place to introduce children and novice anglers to bass fishing.
 Lake Tugalo also provides the added bonus of quiet solitude and unmatched scenic beauty.

 From December through March, largemouth bass find security among the submerged branches of fallen trees that are scattered along Lake Tugalo’s steep, undeveloped shoreline.
 Fishing the trees with wacky rigged Senko worms, pig & jig combinations and live baits are effective cold water tactics.

 During the spawning season (April and May), cast soft-bodied jerk baits, floating worms, spinner baits or plastic lizards around visible structure near the shore's edge.
-Slow rolling spinnerbaits in the creek channels is also effective springtime tactic.
+Slow rolling spinnerbaits in the creek channels is also an effective springtime tactic.

 When water temperatures rise in the summer months, look for quality-sized fish in the cooler headwater areas of the lake.
 Bouncing crayfish imitations or live nightcrawlers along the rocky bottom are effective baits for catching bass in these rocky, shallow water areas.
 Shallow running stickbaits in herring color patterns or jigs tipped with a curly-tailed grub can also be effective in the headwaters.